 Successful engineers aren't just problem solvers: they have creativity and imagination.
-With engineering courses in West Virginia from Sylvan, it's a great time for budding engineers to work on these skills — and have an unforgettably fun experience as they do so!
-Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
-Your child will team up with a buddy to build, test and optimize various objects and structures every week, mastering critical 21st century STEM concepts (science, technology, engineering and math) along the way.
+Sylvan's Engineering courses in West Virginia give budding engineers the chance to build these types of skills — and have a whole lot of fun as they do!
+We know how kids dismantle toys, gadgets and other devices (and put them back together… hopefully!), so we design our sessions to explore real-world architectural and mechanical challenges.
+Your child will work with a buddy to build and redesign different structures every week, getting to grips with crucial concepts in STEM (science, technology, engineering and math) along the way.
 After all, kids find it a lot easier to engage with learning if they’re having fun at the same time!

-Let's get creative!
-Our Engineering courses in West Virginia feature:
+Our fun, creative Engineering courses in West Virginia feature:

-- Hands as well as minds: Interactive, app-based learning is great, but this program is all about getting hands-on — and learning by doing.
+- Hands as well as minds: We know when to integrate the latest app-based learning methods, but this program is all about getting hands-on.

-- Teamwork: Students work with buddies, learning how to collaborate and build strong personal communication skills.
+- Teamwork: Students work together to complete tasks and improve their personal communication skills.

 - Regular emails: We know you want to stay up to date with your child's progress, so we'll email you photos and summaries after each session — as well as a special look ahead to the next project.